dylanized/drupal-docker/README.md

 To launch an untouched version of Drupal for debugging purposes, omit the `-v` volume sharing:

-`docker run --name drupal8 --link mariadb:mysql -p 8000:80 -d drupal:latest`
+`docker run --name drupal --link mariadb:mysql -p 8000:80 -d drupal:latest`

 During the install process, be sure to set the database host to `mysql`.